 Stowe's Chinese House Restoration

 The Chinese House is a tiny little folly in the Pheasantry near the Palladian Bridge at Stowe.
 It is intricately decorated with Chinese scenes, flowers and calligraphy.
 Despite being protected in the winter, the paintwork has badly deteriorated in the last few years.
-Specialist conservators are working to stabilise the paint layers and protect it for the future.
+This autumn specialist conservators have been working to stabilise the paint layers and protect it for the future.

 The Chinese House dates from around 1738 and is believed to have been designed by the architect William Kent (1685-1748).
 Kent was working on several garden buildings at Stowe at the time.
 The pavilion originally stood on poles in the middle of a pond near the Elysian Fields.
 (The pond no longer exists).
 Italian artist Francesco Sleter painted the decoration.